Head covering for Christian women: 3rd century

 With regard to the ordinance of headcovering described in 1 Corinthians 11, the early Church Father Tertullian, writing a century after Paul the Apostle, noted that "at this very day, the Corinthians do veil their virgins.
 What the apostles taught, their disciples approve."

 Into the third century, Tertullian (c.
 155 – c.
-220) in De virginibus velandis addresses a Carthaginian dispute in which virgins, that is, unmarried females who have reached puberty, appeared in church unveiled.
+220) in De virginibus velandis (On the Veiling of Virgins) addresses a Carthaginian dispute in which virgins, that is, unmarried females who have reached puberty, appeared in church unveiled.
 Citing 1 Corinthians, some argued that Paul's veiling rule bound only "wives," not virgins.
 Tertullian replies on three grounds.
 First through custom: the practice of the major, apostolic churches is veiling; going unveiled is immodest and disrupts ecclesial unity.
 Second by definition: "woman" is a single gender embracing virgins, widows, and wives; Eve before marriage and Mary (explicitly called "woman") show that virgins are still women.
 Thirdly by nature and lineage: long hair, cosmetics, and the veil are "testimonies of the body" marking a shared female nature, linked to Eve's transgression and the "daughters of men" narrative; the veil signifies penance and restrains seduction.
 He reframes the debate from bodily practice to scriptural argument, claims unveiling compromises virginity, and bases the issue in church order: if virgins formed a separate gender they might claim teaching or baptizing.
 Since they do not perform male functions, they share the same genus as matrons and must remain veiled.

 Hippolytus of Rome (c.
 170) while giving instructions for church gatherings said "... let all the women have their heads covered with an opaque cloth, not with a veil of thin linen, for this is not a true covering."

 The apocryphal Acts of Thomas (c. before 240), preserved in both Greek and Syriac versions, includes a "tour of hell" section describing punishments for various sins.
 In the Greek version, the narrator reports that "those that are hung by the hair are the shameless who have no modesty at all and go about in the world bareheaded."